clusterit/orca/README.md

 ```

 If you want to connect to a known computer via the gateway, you should first
-add your key's to your agent:
+add your keys to your agent:
 ```
 ssh-add
 ```